folio-org/mod-graphql/README.md

 ## Developing with the Vagrant box

 It's often helpful to have a full FOLIO system to explore when extending the schema and resolvers; and to develop this service in a realistic setting.
-One convenient way is to share your checkout of this repo with the [Vagrant box](https://github.com/folio-org/folio-ansible#quick-start), run it inside that environment, and register it with the Okapi gateway there.
+One convenient way is to use a pre-built [Vagrant box](https://github.com/folio-org/folio-ansible#quick-start) that is running Okapi and a set of back-end services.
+It's then necessary to get your local installation of `mod-graphql` running within that Okapi-moderated system.
+There are two basic approaches to this.

-### Share this folder and run inside the VM
+### A. Run `mod-graphql` inside the Vagrant box

-Add a line in your `Vagrantfile` expose this to the VM at `/mod-graphql`:
+To do this, you need to share your host box's `mod-graphql` folder.
+Add a line in your `Vagrantfile` to expose this directory to the VM at `/mod-graphql`:
 ```
 config.vm.synced_folder "/local/path/to/mod-graphql", "/mod-graphql"
 ```

-You'll need to restart your VM for this to take effect if it was already running.
+If your VM was already running, you'll need to restart it for this to take effect.
 You can do this using `vagrant halt && vagrant up`.
 Now when you run `vagrant ssh` to ssh into the VM, you can access the checkout at `/mod-graphql`.
 Start the GraphQL module:

 ```
 host$ vagrant ssh
 guest$ cd /mod-graphql